ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Bounds on Send or Receive Rate

-This property specifies an upper-bound rate that a transfer is not expected to exceed (even if flow- and congestion control allow higher rates), and/or a lower-bound rate below which the application does not deem a data transfer useful.
+This property specifies an upper-bound rate that a transfer is not expected to exceed (even if flow control and congestion control allow higher rates), and/or a lower-bound rate below which the application does not deem a data transfer useful.
 It is given in bits per second.